makapuf/bitbox-0xFF/REFERENCE.md

 control | id | description / controls
 -----|----|----------------------
-classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes projectile type if several gained. side | | player can control X and Y (no gravity for him) but always faces the same direction. nNo jumping/running.
-Autoscroll is given by alt speed hit |  | left/right ; B: run ; Y : hits enemies (horizontally) : 1 more frame for hitting modern | | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire aim | | can go left+right, aims by 45 degrees increments beatemup | | can jump on ladders, falls back where we are nojump | | cannot jump (nor run) infjump | | player has infinite jump
+classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes projectile type if several gained. side | 100 | player can control X and Y (no gravity for player), always faces the same direction.
+No jumping/running.
+Autoscroll is given by alt speed. modern | | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire aim | | can go left+right, aims by 45 degrees increments hit |  | left/right ; B: run ; Y : hits enemies (horizontally or stomping) : 2 more sprites frame for hitting H/V beatemup | | can jump on ladders, falls back where we are (default) nojump | | cannot jump (nor run) infjump | | player has infinite jump